lorenzo85/scenarios-ica/egress-gateways-tls-origination/step5/text.md

 Create a [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/)
-resource in the `default` namespace named `originate-tls-for-yahoo-com` containing a traffic policy with port level settings configuration to initiate HTTPs for connections to `finance.yahoo.com`.
+resource in the `default` namespace named `originate-tls-for-yahoo-com` containing a traffic policy with port level settings configuration to initiate HTTPS for connections to `finance.yahoo.com`.

 *destination rule:*